 Once the fish is marinated, place the pan over medium heat.

-Cover with a lid and let the curry simmer over low-medium heat until fish is cooked thoroughly.
+Cover with a lid and let the curry simmer over low-medium heat until the fish is cooked thoroughly.

 Try not to stir the gravy with a spoon if you feel the fish needs to be covered with the gravy.